craftzdog/react-native-sqlite-2/README.md

 #### Android

-Please make sure AndroidX is enabled in your project by editting `android/gradle.properties` and adding 2 lines:
+Please make sure AndroidX is enabled in your project by editing `android/gradle.properties` and adding 2 lines:

 ```
 android.useAndroidX=true